BACB Approved Course Sequence

-The program consists of four online courses plus a fifth course which is a face-to-face, weeklong seminar held every August at Penn State University Park in conjunction with the National Autism Conference.
+The program consists of five online courses plus an opptional face-to-face course.
+This is a weeklong seminar held every August at Penn State University Park in conjunction with the National Autism Conference.

 Practicum Option Available to Students of the Program

 In addition to the applied behavior analysis graduate certificate, Penn State also offers an optional applied behavior analysis practicum to help you gain experience and meet the requirements to sit for the BACB's certification exam.
 Please visit the Course List page to learn more about the applied behavior analysis practicum.